The Treating Early Principle

 I have been told to wait until my pain is severe to take my meds.
 Isn’t that the right thing to do?

 No, it’s not!
-Think of a migraine attack as a fire (it is an inflammation , after all).
+Think of a migraine attack as a fire (it is an inflammation, after all).
 It is easier to control a small fire than a big one!
-Research has shown that treating the migraine attack early increases the chances of success by 40%!
+Research has shown that treating a migraine attack early increases the chances of success by 40%!
+In the case of gepants, even treating during the prodrome (the early phase of migraine symptoms before the pain kicks in) has been shown to work well.

 Problem: I’m not sure it’s a migraine